bioSyntax/bioSyntax-site/_posts/2017-12-01-index_post.md

 ## News

+#### 2023-05-05 - RNA virus / Viroid Hybrid Publication

+[Hybrids of RNA viruses and viroid-like elements replicate in fungi](https://www.nature.com/articles/s41467-023-38301-2).
+We massively (+20,000 species) expand the universe of viroid-like agents, including the characterization of a Viroid-like RNA virus (or RNA virus-like Viroid) hybrid infectious agent.
+This work joins two kingdoms of infectious agents, and offers insights into how primordial viruses may have arisen.

+#### 2023-05-01 - Summer intake & awards

+The RNAlab is booting up.
+Welcome Declan, Aiden*, and Jawad* (research assistants); as well as Luke and Alex (engineers) to the lab! * : Recieved UROP awards.

 #### 2023-01-10 - Research Symbiont Award 2022

-Dr. Babaian has been [awarded](https://twitter.com/jbrianbyrd/status/1614433561079062531) the coveted 2023 [Research Symbiont Award](https://researchsymbionts.org/) for outstanding data-sharing resulting in a substantial impact on human health.
+Artem/Serratus has been [awarded](https://twitter.com/jbrianbyrd/status/1614433561079062531) the coveted 2023 [Research Symbiont Award](https://researchsymbionts.org/) for outstanding data-sharing resulting in a substantial impact on human health.

 #### 2022-10-22 - Founding of RNAlab